-Tikva Housing Society is a non-profit society which provides access to affordable housing, primarily for Jewish low to moderate income adults and families.
+Tikva Housing Society is a non-profit society which provides access to innovative and affordable housing solutions, primarily for Jewish individuals and families.

 The 2011 Census reported 26,250 people in the Jewish community of Greater Vancouver.
 At that time, it was estimated that over 4,220 individuals, or 16.1% of people in our community had incomes below the poverty line.This is the second highest rate of Jewish poor in Canada.

 In 2011, according to a report by the Jewish Federation of Greater Vancouver:

 - 16.5% of Jewish seniors (65+) were living in poverty, 41% of whom were women